oliverfarrell/ubuntu-amazon-s3-backup/README.md

 Have a read of the their docs to implement it on your bucket: http://docs.aws.amazon.com/AmazonS3/latest/dev/object-lifecycle-mgmt.html

 ## Think you can do better?
-This is a very early script and our first attempt at a full bash script, if you would rather try your hand at the manual version please take a look back at a previous branch **INSERT BRANCH HERE**.
+This is a very early script and our first attempt at a full bash script, if you would rather try your hand at the manual version please take a look back at a previous commits .
 If you think you can do better Tweet us at [@oliverfarrell](http://twitter.com/oliverfarrell) or [@trickierstinky](http://twitter.com/trickierstinky), better yet fork and issue a pull request!